MacHu-GWU/mcp_ohmy_sql-project/docs/source/02-Configuration/05-Relational-Database-Connection-Configuration/index.rst

 ------------------------------------------------------------------------------
 SQLAlchemy requires appropriate database drivers to be installed.
 If you need to use a specific database driver that's not included by default, you can specify it in the ``drivername`` field.
 However, make sure to install the required Python package by adding it to your MCP configuration in your AI client using ``uv --with``:

-For more information on installing additional Python packages with your MCP server, please refer to :ref:`TODO, I will add later` section.
+For more information on installing additional Python packages with your MCP server, please refer to [TODO, I will add later] section.

 Troubleshooting